Magnitude 4.1 earthquake strikes parts of Indus, Kansas - ExBulletin

 Magnitude 4.1 earthquake strikes parts of Indus, Kansas

-The earthquake was felt in Hyderabad, Kotri and other areas of Sindh at 5:27 am today.

-According to the US Geological Survey, the earthquake’s magnitude was measured at 4.1 on the Richter scale.
+The National Seismological Center said the tremors were felt at around 5:27 am while the epicenter was recorded 70 kilometers west of Hyderabad and its depth was recorded 30 kilometers from the ground.

-The earthquake also hit several areas in Khyber Pakhtunkhwa.
-It includes Swat, Shangla, Buner, Lower Monastery, Upper Monastery, Chitral and Malakand.
-The earthquake shook these areas at 4.45 am on Sunday.
+The earthquake also hit several cities in Khyber Pakhtunkhwa including Swat, Shangla, Buner, Lower Monastery, Upper Monastery, Chitral and Malakand.

-Residents all over these cities panicked, and rushed into the open spaces, reciting “Kalima” and other verses from the Holy Qur’an.

-There are no immediate reports of any loss of life or property.

 Sources